-Mc Donald’s et al study conducted in New York introduced multimodal pain management among study group and in comparison, with the control group mentioned that by using the multi model pain management protocol and significantly decreased number of IV opioids doses and pain better controlled, and patients are more mobile and quickly.
+Mc Donald’s et al study conducted in New York introduced multimodal pain management among study group and in comparison, with the control group mentioned that by using the multi-model pain management protocol and significantly decreased a number of IV opioids doses and pain better controlled, and patients are more mobile and quickly.

 What Ayurveda can offer:

 Ayurveda the pain means “SOOLA”, ayurvedic treatments are affective in the management of the chronic pain.
 Most of the conventional remedies are not successful in the management of chronic pain, moreover, leads to the dependency and long-term side effects.

 In Ayurveda the management of pain is done through herbal combination medicines along with external rejuvenation therapies like shirodhara, kativasti, dhara, potali swedam etc.

 If you want to know what suits to you, or if you want to find a qualified Ayurvedic Practitioner Melbourne or check with your practitioner or if you want to make an appointment with our practitioners, please email firstname.lastname@example.org or ring us at 03 9939 9474.

 Consider under Peptic Ulcer Disease (PUD).
 PUD mainly refers to the presence of one or more ulcerative lesion in the stomach or in the duodenum.

 Causes: Chronic Helicobacter pylori infection, long term use of NSAIDS, excess acid secretions and stress.

 More than 6 million cases per year in US, in Australia the annual ulcer incidence per 1000 population was 3.8 for duodenal ulcer and 0.7 for gastric ulcer.
 Approximately 70 000 Australians appear to receive initial treatment for a peptic ulcer each year.